 - Buyers who are already Pre Approved prior to showing WILL beat you to the offer table and chances are they are already there.
 It only takes a few minutes to Get-Pre Approved.

 NOTE: A Pre Approval Letter is not an Approval or a commitment to lend.
-It is simply an analysis of your credit report & debt to income ratios which will determine an amount that you may qualify to purchase.
+It is simply an analysis of your credit report & debt to income ratios which will determine an amount that you may qualify to purchase at that time.
+Lenders will re verification your information prior to closing.
 A Residential or Commercial Loan Approval is contingent upon verification of other documentation including but not limited to:

 Proof of Employment, Income, Recent Filed Tax Return verification, Rental History Verification & Underwriting.